 Results and Future Plans

 Updating census information and accessing financial records is vital, but it’s not the only thing that OLIH uses MOC for.
 MOC is also an online pictorial directory.
 Parish users can opt to publish their information (picture and contact information) as part of an online parish directory available to other MOC users.
-OLIH was of course quick to highlight this handy feature over the holiday season – helpful for connecting over the break, or getting necessary information for Christmas cards and holiday parties!
+OLIH was, of course, quick to highlight this handy feature over the holiday season – helpful for connecting over the break, or getting necessary information for Christmas cards and holiday parties!

 Says Robovsky, “There is no reason you shouldn’t do it, it’s a piece of cake… I don’t think people get how easy it is!”
 Addressing potential questions about data integrity with parishioners entering and updating their own information, Robovsky observes that best practices for gathering and recording accurate data are essential, regardless of how the information gets into the system.
 In addition, the application requires parish staff to approve parishioner registrations and updates – meaning parish staff maintains control over data integrity.
-Her word of encouragement for other parishes: “Just turn it on and let parishioners decide!”
+Her words of encouragement for other parishes: “Just turn it on and let parishioners decide!”

 As sincere as their mission, OLIH is a parish that makes room for adaption and creativity to better serve their community.
-Their heart of hospitality continues to lead them to discover innovative ways to connect people with the parish and ease administrative burden for parish staff.
+Their heart of hospitality continues to lead them to discover innovative ways to connect people with the parish and ease the administrative burden for parish staff.
 ParishSOFT is grateful for their witness, encouraged by their example, and humbled to be their mission partner.
 Thank you Our Lady’s Immaculate Heart!

 What our customers are saying about My Own Church